use-the-fork/synapse/README.md

 - Use Laravel's Blade system to create dynamic prompts.
 - Build complex `few-shot` agent prompts with message tagging.
 - Extend functionality by creating custom tools that can interact with agents.
 Tools can even make additional API calls or invoke other agents.
+- Prebuilt agents available for quick and easy use with popular integrations like OpenAI.

 ## Installation